ophirafa/ophirafa.github.io/_posts/2016-8-7-beef-and-mushroom-stew.md

 ## Cooking

 * Onion Mixture
-  * Add 2 tablespoons of oil and cook bacon, mushrooms, onion, garlic, and carrot, sitrring until onions begin to soften.
+  * Add 2 tablespoons of oil and cook bacon, mushrooms, onion, garlic, and carrot, stirring until onions begin to soften.
   * Add the wine, sugar, and paste.
 Bring to the boil for 2 minutes uncovered.

 * Add the onion mixture, beef, and fennel to your slow cooker.